Skip to content

 8. UCAT results delivered to universities

-• After the UCAS application deadline (16 October) has passed, UCAT work with UCAS to obtain details of the UCAT Consortium universities you have applied to
+• UCAT work with UCAS to obtain details of the UCAT Consortium universities you have applied to

 • Therefore, you do not need to tell UCAT your application choices or include your test result in your UCAS application